platers/obsidian-linter/docs/docs/settings/spacing-rules.md

 Alias: `move-math-block-indicators-to-their-own-line`

-Move all starting and ending math block indicators to their own lines using `Number of Dollar Signs to Indicate a Math Block` to determine how many dollar signs indicates a math block for single-line math.
+Move all starting and ending math block indicators to their own lines using <code>Number of Dollar Signs to Indicate a Math Block</code> to determine how many dollar signs indicates a math block for single-line math.